-The credit is not refundable, so you will not receive a check if the credit is larger than what you owe in taxes.
+The credit is not refundable, so you won’t receive a check if the credit is larger than what you owe in taxes.

-To be eligible, a state or local government must have issued you a Mortgage Credit Certificate.
-This typically occurs at the time you originate the mortgage.
+To be eligible for this strategic tax break, a state or local government must have issued you a Mortgage Credit Certificate.
+Typically, this certificate is issued at the time you originate the mortgage.
 The certificate tells you how much interest you can claim as a credit.
-If you also claim a mortgage interest deduction, you must reduce the credit by that amount -- no double-dipping is allowed.
+If you also claim a mortgage interest deduction when you file your taxes, you must reduce the credit by that amount — no double-dipping is allowed.

 Mortgage Points Deduction

 You can also deduct what you pay in points to obtain the mortgage loan in the first place.
 Mortgage points are prepaid interest that can help a borrower qualify for a lower interest rate over the life of the loan.
 And, they can qualify for a tax deduction as well.